 Score explanation: Keele's sustainable procurement goal is to procure goods and services in ways that maximise efficiency and effectiveness while minimising social, environmental and other risks.
-Keele

-University's Procurement team, with support from staff across the University, have achieved Level 4 of the Government's 'Flexible Framework'.
+Keele University's Procurement team, with support from staff across the University, have achieved Level 4 of the Government's 'Flexible Framework'.
 This framework allows organisations to assess, measure and evaluate process and performance against a number of set sustainability criteria.
 This is the same as last year.

-5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?

-- 2 Every event hosted at the medical school must abide by sustainability criteria. - The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for medical school events.

-Score explanation: Keele University has a Green Conferencing and Event guidelines and the events team has certification using the ISO20121 system.
+3 5.9.
+Are there sustainability requirements or guidelines for events hosted at the institution?
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points) The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point) There are no sustainability guidelines for institution events.
+(0 points) Score Assigned: 1 Score explanation: Keele University has a Green Conferencing and Event guidelines and the events team has certification using the ISO20121 system.
 ISO 20121 offers guidance and best practice to help manage our events and control their social, economic and environmental impact.
 The university also has its own system. for ensuring that events held are as sustainable as possible.
 This includes things such as making sure the menus for events held on site utilise local produce and farming/fishing.
 There is also encouragement for visitors to events to have sustainable practices, e.g bringing a refillable water bottle.
 This applies for all external events and events run by staff.
 Despite this, there is no requirement for student-run events within the medical school to meet the same sustainability requirements.
 There is strong guidance and incentives from the SU, however it is not a necessity.
 This is the same as last year.
 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned:

 Score explanation: Keele University runs a system where the labs are continuously updated to make them more and more sustainable.
 This includes innovations such as updating equipment and taps to make them more water saving, reducing the amount of single use plastics, utilising batch orders to create a need for less packaging, educational signs to promote saving electricity when it is not needed, replacing old energy inefficient equipment and replacing light bulbs to be LED.
 This is the same as last year.

-5.11.
+2 5.11.
 Does your institution's endowment portfolio investments include fossil-fuel companies?

-- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 The institution is entirely divested from fossil fuels.

-The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.

-The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.

-Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points) The institution is entirely divested from fossil fuels.
+(3 points) The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points) The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point) Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points) Score Assigned: